StellaSTWong/StellaSTWong.github.io/content/blog/humanitarian101/index.md

 # SPHERE Handbook (2018 edition)

 I mentioned the Sphere Handbook ([interactive version](https://handbook.spherestandards.org/en/sphere/#ch001)) above.
 It is a comprehensive handbook for humanitarian action.
 It comprises **the Humanitarian Charter**, **the Protection Principles** and **minimum humanitarian standards** (note the Core Humanitarian Standard 2024).
-It covers four important areas of humanitarian response:
+It covers four important areas of humanitarian action:
 + water supply, sanitation and hygiene promotion (WASH)
 + food security and nutrition
 + shelter and settlement